userdw/Internet_of_Things_Maker_Kit/README.md

 <img src="/images/configuration_table.PNG" height="430" align ="center">

+* You can try to upload an example code to make sure that the installation and configuration went smoothly.

-## The titles of the projects which included in this repository are:
+## The title of the projects which included in this repository are:
 * [01.
 Blinking and Fading a LED](/01_Blinking_and_Fading_a_LED)
 * [02.
 Click Counter](/02_Click_Counter)
 * [03.
 Proximity Indicator](/03_Proximity_Indicator)